JohnSnowLabs/spark-nlp/docs/_posts/murat-gunay/2021-11-07-bert_sequence_classifier_sms_spam_en.md

 ## Description

-This model is imported from `Hugging Face-models`.
-It is a BERT-Tiny version of the `sms_spam` dataset.
+This model is a BERT-Tiny version of the `sms_spam` dataset.
 It identifies if the SMS is spam or not.

 - `LABEL_0` : No Spam
 - `LABEL_1` : Spam